Da-Juan/ansible-test-lab/README.md

 After stopping the lab, if you want to destroy it, run:

 ```
-docker-compose down --rmi all -v
+docker-compose down --rmi all --volumes
 ```

 ## Adding your Ansible files to the lab